FatemaBohra/banking/README.md

 # About the files in src folder-
 1. Bank file -
 * Represents a bank for managing customers and their bank account.

+2. BankAccount file-
+* Represents a checking/savings bank account for customer.